lukasbe/Checks-and-Balances/README.md

-# cab_fin
+# Checks and Balances

-Checks and Balances Game, written in Unity.
+Checks and Balances is a game written in Unity.
+It is based on standard chess rules but the aim of the game is to put the weight of the pieces on the opponents side of the board.